Short lists with short programs in short time: List approximators for short programs and on-line matching

-\begin{theorem} Assume that $c(n)$ is computable function and there are an optimal machine $U$ and a computable function $f$ that for any $x$ produces a finite list containing a program $p$ for $x$ of length $|p| \le C_U(x) + c(|x|)$.
+\begin{theorem}[List-approximator $f$ $\Rightarrow$ graph $G$ with on-line matching] Assume that $c(n)$ is (polynomial-time) computable function and there are an optimal machine $U$ and a (polynomial-time) computable function $f$ that for any $x$ produces a finite list containing a program $p$ for $x$ of length $|p| \le C_U(x) + c(|x|)$.
 Consider the bipartite graph $G$ with $L=\zo^*$ where the neighbors of node $x$ are all strings from $f(x)$.
-Then $G$ has on-line matching with overhead $c(|x|)+O(1)$. \end{theorem} \begin{proof} For each $n$ let $G_n$ be the subgraph of $G$ with $L=\zo^{\le n}$.
-W.l.o.g. we assume that all strings in $f(x)$ have length at most $|x|+O(1)$ and hence the graph $G_n$ is finite.
-We claim that $G_n$ has on-line matching with overhead $c(|x|)+O(1)$ for all $n$, (where the $O(1)$ constant does not depend on $n$).
+Then $G$ has on-line matching with overhead $c(|x|)+\bigO{1}$. \end{theorem} \begin{proof} For each $n$ let $G_n$ be the subgraph of $G$ with $L=\zo^{\le n}$ and $R$ the set of neighbors of $L$.
+Without loss of generality, we assume that all strings in $f(x)$ have length at most $|x|+\bigO{1}$ and hence the graph $G_n$ is finite.
+We claim that $G_n$ has on-line matching with overhead $c(|x|)+\bigO{1}$ for all $n$, (where the $\bigO{1}$ constant does not depend on $n$).

 We first show that this implies the theorem.
 Suppose that $M_1, M_2, \dots$ are on-line matching strategies for graphs $G_1, G_2, \dots$ It suffices to convert them to strategies $M'_1, M'_2, \dots$ for $G_1, G_2, \dots$ such that for all $i$, $j > i$ strategy $M'_j$ is an extension of $M'_i$, i.e. on a series of requests only containing nodes from $G_i$, strategy $M'_j$ behaves exactly as $M'_i$.
-Because each $G_n$ finite, there are only finitely many different matching strategies for $G_n$.
+Because each $G_n$ is finite, there are only finitely many different matching strategies for $G_n$.
 Hence, there is a strategy $M'_1$ that equals the restriction of $M_n$ to $G_1$ for infinitely many $n$.
 Therefore there is also a strategy $M'_2$ that is an extension of $M'_1$ and equals the restriction of $M_n$ to $G_2$ infinitely often, and so on.